 “Oates uses fighters for her own peculiar project: in her case, one of establishing a position for herself alongside such serious, masculine names as Mailer and Hemingway.
 As a woman, she must have been particularly anxious to distance herself from the female flesh on display in the ring.
 All women, even intellectual heavyweights, are subject to being reduced to mere bodies.
 Oates watches the action from very far away and very high up.
 Empathy is a risk in a game of pain.”

-Here, Deming is writing against one of boxing’s chief mythologizers.
-She identifies in her criticism not only the sexism of a society that reduces women to ‘mere bodies’, but indirectly, the insecure dread of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.
+Here, Deming writes against one of boxing’s chief mythologizers.
+She identifies in her criticism not only the sexism of a society that reduces women to “mere bodies,” but indirectly, the fear of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.